MarelGuy/Jay/Updates/MAY.md

 Hey there!
 Today after working on something on the parser, I noticed that testing code without syntax highlighting is.. bad.
 I'm starting a project following the vscode guide, which will be a full language support for the language.

+## 2022-05-23

+I didn't really work on much sadly, since school is finishing I can't really only work on the code.
+I'm still gonna push a buggy code, I'll fix it in the next hours while in school.